RoDyGS: Robust Dynamic Gaussian Splatting for Casual Videos: Preliminary : Dynamic Gaussian Splatting

 \paragraph{Static Representation.} 3DGS represents scene geometry using Gaussian primitives and achieves real-time and high-fidelity rendering through an efficient tile-based rasterization.
-Specifically, each 3D Gaussian is defined by a mean vector \( \bm{\mu}_c \) and a 3D covariance matrix \( \bm{\varSigma}_c \).
-Then the Gaussians are splatted onto the image plane by approximating~\cite{ewasplatting} their 2D means and covariances as follows:
+Specifically, each 3D Gaussian is defined by mean vector \( \bm{\mu}_c \) and 3D covariance matrix \( \bm{\varSigma}_c \).
+According to \cite{ewasplatting}, Gaussians are projected onto the image plane by approximating their 2D means and covariances as follows: